Catacombs of Rome: Catacombs of Priscilla

 The Catacomb of Priscilla, situated at the Via Salaria across from the Villa Ada, probably derives its name from the name of the landowner on whose land they were built.
 They are looked after by the Benedictine nuns of Priscilla.

 Catacombs of San Callisto

-Sited along the Appian way, these catacombs were built after AD 150, with some private Christian hypogea and a funeral area directly dependent on the Catholic Church.
-It takes its name from the deacon Saint Callixtus, proposed by Pope Zephyrinus in the administration of the same cemetery – on his accession as pope, he enlarged the complex, that quite soon became the official one for the Roman Church.
-The arcades, where more than fifty martyrs and sixteen pontiffs were buried, form part of a complex graveyard that occupies fifteen hectares.
-The Catacombs of San Callisto are around 90 acres large, 12 miles long, contains 4 levels, and spans more than 20 meters underground.
-Because of the high volume of popes buried inside the catacombs, it is often called the "Little Vatican".
+Sited along the Appian way, these catacombs were built after 150 AD, with some private Christian hypogea and a funereal area directly dependent on the Catholic Church.
+It takes its name from the deacon Saint Callixtus, appointed by Pope Zephyrinus to administer this cemetery.
+On Callixtus' accession as pope, he enlarged the complex, that quite soon became the official one for the Roman Church.
+The arcades, where more than fifty martyrs and sixteen popes were buried, form part of a cemetery complex that occupies fifteen hectares.
+The Catacombs of San Callisto are around 90 acres large, 12 miles long and contain four levels, extending to a depth of more than 20 meters underground.
+Because of the large number of popes buried inside the catacombs, it has on occasion been called the "Little Vatican".